 Many U.S. schools have significant numbers of students who need to become proficient in English to access the full range of educational offerings.
 Case in point: The Army and Navy Academy in Carlsbad, CA which typically boards and educates 7th- to 12th-grade boys from as many as 18 countries.
 Many, if not most, of these cadets from abroad require some level of instruction in reading, speaking, and writing English.

 Incoming Academy cadets requiring English language instruction participate in a three-week ESOL Accelerator course prior to the beginning of the school year, followed by a year-long ESOL course that continues to build their English proficiency.
 Not only do the cadets from non-English speaking countries succeed academically and otherwise while at the Academy, the fact that they have become English-fluent equips them to be accepted and attend U.S. universities and colleges after graduating.

 How foreign languages are taught is important to achieve fluency…

 Most people who have taken foreign languages classes multiple years while in school cannot read, much less speak, or write the language after completing the class.
 The key to fluency is going beyond books and classes.
 Again, the Army and Navy Academy serves as an example.
 The Academy’s diverse cadet population from five continents offers special opportunities for cadets to learn conversational applications of another language from each other — by interacting with fellow cadets from the country where the language is spoken.
-One example of such an opportunity for those wanting to learn Mandarin is the significant number of cadets from China.

 An article a few years back in The Daily Texan article noted that many Americans feel that learning a second language is not necessary since English has become the global language for commerce and science.
 However, in the article, University of Texas Arabic Professor Mahmoud Al-Batal, predicted that “the inability to speak a foreign language makes it difficult for Americans to compete globally on a linguistic and cultural level.”